blitz-js/blitz/USER_GUIDE.md

 #### `blitz generate -h`

-Generate different types of files for a model.
-Your model input can be singular or plural, but the generated files will be the same in both cases.
+Scaffold files for a model so you don't have to write them by hand

 #### `blitz console`